-We are very open to new ideas, concepts, or ways to do things better.
+We are open to new ideas, concepts and learning how we can do things better.
 We regard suppliers as partners in our drive for quality, innovation and efficiency.

 Our suppliers help us develop new products, achieve efficiency and serve our customers better.
 In turn, we aim to work on a long-term basis with our suppliers to help them develop their businesses as well as ours.

 We seek to establish mutually beneficial relationships with all our suppliers and encourage them to match our high standards in respect of quality, product safety, working and trading practices, health and safety and environmental protection and human rights.

 Our Business Ethics Policy explains our principles in relation to our supplier relationships.
 Our Supplier Code of Conduct, which sets out the standards of behaviour we expect from all of our suppliers, is provided to all new suppliers on commencement of our business relationship.
 As a minimum standard, we adhere to the provisions of the Ethical Trading Initiative (ETI) and require every supplier to ensure that our Code of Conduct is complied with coupled with adherence to national and other applicable law.

 The Supplier Code of Conduct is published on our website.
 Any breach of the Code, or any of our other corporate policies, may result in the termination of a business relationship with a supplier.